“This is a man’s world, but it would be nothing, nothing, without a woman or a girl”.

 The project was 517% funded and, amazingly for a KS, delivered on time!

-With this great success under her belt, Ellie is once again returning to Kickstarter.
-This time with her most recent game Uranus.
+With this great success under her belt, Ellie is once again returned to Kickstarter.
+This time with her more recent game Uranus.
 This one came in third place in the Board Games Workshop design contest.
 Uranus goes live on Kickstarter from the 2nd of March until the 30th.